Generic Name: Thiotepa (thye-oh-TEP-eh), TESPA, Thiophosphoamide, TSPA

 Trade Name: Thioplex®,

 How are patients monitored?
-Patients will usually have scheduled meetings with their healthcare provider while they are being treated with thiotepa.
+Patients will usually have scheduled meetings with their healthcare provider while they are being treated with Thioplex.
 Typically, blood will be drawn to check levels of blood cells and to monitor functions of some organ systems, such as the kidneys or liver.
 Patients may also undergo physical examinations, scans or other measures to assess side effects and response to therapy.
-Patients will also be monitored for a condition called hemorrhagic cystitis (bleeding from the bladder), which is uncommon, with treatment of thiotepa administered into the bladder.
+Patients will also be monitored for a condition called hemorrhagic cystitis (bleeding from the bladder), which is uncommon, with treatment of Thioplex administered into the bladder.

 • Low white blood cell levels – increases risk of infection

 • Low red blood cell levels – increases risk of anemia

 • Low platelet levels – increases risk of bleeding

 What are the less common (occur in 10% to 29% of patients) side effects of treatment with Thioplex?